perryflynn/check_mk-checks/README.md

 # check_mk-checks

-A collection of Check_MK Checks
+A collection of check_mk local checks and plugins.